Walter O’Brien, MD

-With a subspecialty interest in sports medicine, Dr. O’Brien embarked upon a unique two year traveling fellowship involving many of the innovative leaders at several meccas of sports medicine.
-He studied with Ejnar Eriksson, MD at the renowned Karolinska Hospital in Stockholm, Sweden learning his pioneering techniques in arthroscopy of the knee, shoulder, elbow, ankle, and hip.
+With a subspecialty interest in sports medicine, Dr. O’Brien embarked upon a unique two year traveling fellowship involving many of the innovative gurus at several meccas of sports medicine.
+He studied with Ejnar Eriksson, MD at the renowned Karolinska hospital in Stockholm, Sweden learning his pioneering techniques in arthroscopy of the knee, shoulder, elbow, ankle, and hip.
 Dr. Eriksson also was a world leader in the rehabilitation of musculoskeletal injuries.
 Dr. O’Brien traveled to Switzerland and participated in the prestigious A.O.
 Fellowship program learning state-of-the-art techniques in fracture surgery and worked with Werner Muller, MD, a leading authority on knee ligament surgery.
 The educational journey also included time in Paris, France studying under the wing of Jean-Yves Dupont, MD as he pioneered work in ligament reconstruction, meniscal repair, and accelerated rehabilitation after knee surgery.
 The renowned Orthopaedic and Arthritic Hospital in Toronto, Canada hosted Dr. O’Brien as he learned from Robert Jackson, MD who introduced arthroscopic surgery to North America after observing its birth during a trip to Japan.
-The highly regarded Hospital for Special Surgery in New York City provided a training grounds as Dr. O’Brien learned from Russell Warren, MD who is known for his cutting-edge work in shoulder surgery and knee reconstruction while serving as team doctor for the New York Giants NFL team.
+The highly regarded Hospital for Special Surgery in New York City provided a training grounds as Dr. O’Brien learned from Russell Warren, MD, team doctor for the New York Giants NFL team and known for his cutting-edge work in shoulder surgery and knee reconstruction.
 Dr. O’Brien also was fortunate enough to work with another pioneer in knee reconstructive surgery and rehabilitation, Frank Noyes, MD of Cincinnati, Ohio.
-After completing this remarkable educational experience, Dr. O’Brien moved to southern California and spent his first year in private practice working with Martin Blazina, MD, another pioneer of knee surgery originally from the Kerlan-Jobe Clinic and subsequently of the sports medicine department at UCLA.
+After completing this remarkable educational experience, Dr. O’Brien moved to southern California and spent his first year in private practice working with Martin Blazina, MD, another pioneer of knee surgery originally from the Kerlan-Jobe Clinic and subsequent founder of the sports medicine department at UCLA.

 Dr. O’Brien became board certified by the American Board of Orthopaedic Surgery in 1990.
-He is on staff at several local hospitals including Saint John’s Health Center in Santa Monica, Santa Monica-UCLA Medical Center, Brotman Medical Center, Memorial Hospital of Gardena, and Olympia Medical Center.
-He also performs out-patient procedures at Surgery Center of Santa Monica as well as Twentieth Street Surgery Center in Santa Monica.
+He is on staff at Saint John’s Health Center in Santa Monica and Southern California Hospital at Culver City.
+He also performs outpatient procedures at the Surgery Center of the Pacific.

-Brentwood has been home base for Dr. O’Brien’s offices for over twenty years while he has also maintained an office in Malibu.
-He has supported the Big Brothers association and the Special Olympics in additon to coaching youth sports in soccer, football, basketball, and baseball.
+Brentwood has been home base for Dr. O’Brien’s offices for over twenty years while he has also maintained an office in Malibu at Malibu Urgent Care.
+He has supported the Big Brothers Association and the Special Olympics in addition to coaching youth sports in soccer, football, basketball, and baseball.